-This section shows the use of aggregate functions to demonstrate the so-called "68–95–99.7 rule"—described in this Wikipedia article.
+This case study shows the use of aggregate functions to demonstrate the so-called "68–95–99.7 rule"—described in this Wikipedia article.
 This case-study focuses on just one part of the rule:

 - 68.27% of the values in a normal distribution lie within one standard deviation each side of the mean.

 Populate the test table